GLOBAL MARKETS-Asia stocks slump as bond selloff spooks markets

 The spike in Treasury yields lifted the dollar to new heights with only the yen showing some fight amid speculation the Japanese authorities might be intervening behind the scenes.

-Stronger-than-expected U.S. job openings data, meanwhile, sent the 10-year yield US10YT=RR up nearly a dozen basis points (bps) on Tuesday and it rose a further three bps in Asia to 4.838%, the highest since 2007.
+Stronger-than-expected U.S. job openings data, meanwhile, sent the 10-year yield US10YT=RR up nearly a dozen basis points (bps) on Tuesday and it rose a further four bps in Asia to briefly top 4.85% for the first time since 2007.
 US/

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped by more than 1% for a second day running.
-Japan's Nikkei .N225 and South Korea's Kospi .KS11 fell by more than 2%.
-S&P 500 futures ESc1 fell 0.3%.
+Japan's Nikkei .N225 fell 1.8%.

 Since the move has not come with much of a shift in market gauges of inflation expectations, U.S. yields in real terms US10YTIP=RR - subtracting inflation - are also at almost 15-year highs and are sucking money from all corners into dollars.